nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 Sample output can be seen below.

 ```
-Starting journal backup for database demo on processes with labels 'backup cluster0 ' ...
+Starting full backup for database demo on processes with labels 'backup cluster0 ' ...
 {
   "beginTimestamp": "2021-05-20 09:00:54",
   "coordinatorStartId": "5",